hgiesel/closet/docs/shuffling/ordering.md

 ---
 layout: doc
-title: Ordering
+title: Preserving item orders
 nav_order: 2
-permalink: /recipes/ordering
+permalink: /shuffling/ordering/
-parent: Recipes
+parent: Shuffling
 ---

+{% include toc-doc.md %}

-# Ordering items
+## Ordering

 Sometimes you want to shuffle items, however you still want to preserve some relation in the text.
 In these cases, the `ord` tag can come in handy.